andrasq/node-qprintf/Readme.md

 with parts in [ ] square brackets optional.
 Examples: `%d`, `%10ld`, `%2$d`, `%2$-010d`, `%4.2f`, `%2$(total)+4.3f`.

-- `I$` - argNum: interpolate the i-th argument with this conversion
+- `N$` - argNum: interpolate the n-th argument with this conversion
 - `(NAME)` - argName: interpolate the named property (of the first argument, by default).
-Named arguments can be be mixed with i-th arguments, but do not work well with positional arguments.
+        Named arguments can be be mixed with n-th arguments, but do not work well with positional arguments.
         Named arguments are a `qprintf` extension.
 - `-` - minusFlag: left-align the value in the field
 - `0` - zeroFlag: zero pad the field (default is to pad with spaces)
 - `+` - plusFlag: always print the sign, `+` for positive and `-` for negative
 - ` ` - spaceFlag: always print the sign, ` ` (space) for positive and `-` for negative
 - `NNN` - width: a decimal integer that specifies the field width.
 If the width NNN is specified as '*' (star), the next argument will be consumed and used as the width.
 - `NNN.PP` - width.precision: a decimal field width followed by the precision.
         If the precision PP is specified as '*' (star), the next argument will be consumed and used as the precision.
 - `.PP` - .precision: a decimal precision with a field width wide enough to fit
 - `l`, `ll`, `h`, `hh`, `L` - modifier: allowed but ignored data size modifier, "long", "long long", "short", "char" and "long double".
 Invalid usage eg `%Ls` is not checked.
 - `C` - conversion: conversion type specifier character

 E.g., `%3$-+12d` will interpolate the 3rd argument into a field 12 characters wide,